-Dancearts has provided professional quality dance instruction for ages 2 through adult in the heart of Downtown Columbia since 1979.
-The studio has a well-established and award-winning competitive dance team and an amazing range of classes for all levels.
-We offer dance instruction in pre-school, Ballet, Tap, Jazz, Modern, Body Toning, Stretch + Flex/Leaps + Turns, Lyrical, Hip Hop, Musical Theater, and Yoga.
-There is something for everyone at Dancearts, including adult-only classes for every level of dance experience!
-Contact the studio for more information regarding classes, studio rentals, private lessons, choreography, or flash mobs!
+Dancearts has provided professional quality dance instruction for ages two through adult in the heart of Downtown Columbia since 1979.
+The studio has a well-established and award-winning competitive dance team and a wide range of classes for all levels and ages.
+We offer dance instruction in pre-school, Ballet, Tap, Jazz, Lyrical, Contemporary, Modern, Hip-Hop, Musical Theatre, Body Toning, Stretch/Strengthening, and Cardio.
+There is something for everyone at Dancearts, including adult-only classes for any level of dance experience!
+Contact the studio for more information regarding classes, private lessons, choreography, or studio rentals!

 Marie Robertson and her twin sister, Maggie Dethrow, are dancing their way through life — with grace and style.
 Dance is how they’ve made their living.
 Dance connects them to hundreds of Columbia’s children and adults.
 And dance is a love they’ve shared since they were girls, growing up together in Newport, Rhode Island.